Monday, November 30, 2009

 I still have the milk crate and I still use it for beer caps.
 Some habits go deep.

 During our first Barn Party, we flattened out a moving box and hung it up on the wall as a graffiti board.
 That became a permanent fixture; we probably went through 4 or 5 of them.
-Looking back, you can chronicle the entire Barn history… who was doing what, when and with whom.
-Whatever happened in our lives got reflected on the graffiti boards… concerts seen, parties thrown, girlfriends uh, entertained… This usually meant whenever we got ourselves a new significant other, we had to do some serious marking out.
-I still have all the old graffiti boards too.
+Looking back, you can chronicle the entire Barn history… who was doing what, when, and with whom.
+Whatever happened in our lives got reflected on the graffiti boards… concerts seen, parties thrown, girlfriends uh, entertained… This usually meant whenever we got ourselves a new significant other, we had to do some serious editing out.
+I still have all the old graffiti boards too.*

 There was nothing like that Pre-Party cleanup.
 We’d get all the crap cleaned up out there, shine everything up and most importantly, get some Carpet Fresh down and vacuum.
 That was another tradition… to this day, I still get tingly when I smell Carpet Fresh.
 Makes me want to par-tay!